chrissherlock/inside-libreoffice/operating_system_layer/processes/process-creation-and-execution/windows-implementation.md

     }
 ```

-Once the process has been created, then the handles need to be closed.
+**Step 7:** Once the process has been created, then the handles need to be closed.

 ```c
     /* Now we can close the pipe ends that are used by the child process */